binarymist/command-line/linux.md

 ## Audio, Video (A/V) <a id="audio-video"/>

 The `avconv` audio and video encoder is contained within the libav-tools package.
-Make sure it is installed before you use it.
+Make sure it is installed before you attempt to use it.
 In Debian based distros, a simple `apt-get install libav-tools` will do.
+In Linux Mint 20 onwards avconv is no longer available.
+The drop-in replacement is [ffmpeg](https://trac.ffmpeg.org/wiki/Capture/Desktop).

 ### Modify Command Prompt <a id="audio-video-modify-command-prompt"/>